shahanakattil/MS-900-Lab-Content/Instructions/Module-4-M365-Security-and-Compliance.md

 1. When you select a specific improvement action, a full-page flyout appears.

-   - **Manage in Microsoft Azure**: Select Manage to go to the configuration screen and make the change.
+   - **Manage**: Select Manage to go to the configuration screen and make the change.
 You will then gain the points that the action is worth, visible in the flyout.

    - **Share**: Select Share to copy the direct link to the improvement action.
 You can also choose the platform to share the link, such as email, Microsoft Teams, Microsoft Planner, or ServiceNow.